eugenetangkj/tp/docs/DeveloperGuide.md

     * Cons: Less user-centric where users who do not want to include `Comment` and `Tag` are forced to input something for the `Add` command to work.

-###### Whether to update the right UI panel according to the `add` command
+###### Whether to update the View Panel according to the `add` command

 1. **Alternative 1 (chosen): Update the right panel whenever a new `Internship` is added**
-    * Pros: Better visual indication that the `add` command has been successfully executed. if the user has  a lot of `Internship` entries, when a new `Internship` is added, the new entry will be placed at the bottom of the left UI panel, which is not visible if the user's scroll position is at the top of the left UI panel.
+    * Pros: Better visual indication that the `add` command has been successfully executed. if the user has  a lot of `Internship` entries, when a new `Internship` is added, the new entry will be placed at the bottom of the List Panel, which is not visible if the user's scroll position is at the top of the List Panel.
 Therefore, updating the right panel enhances visual indication to the user that the `Internship` has been successfully added.
     * Cons: An additional line of code is required in the `execute` method of `AddCommand`